Working in Canada

 Steps when applying for an Off-Campus Work Permit

 Step 1.
 Confirm eligibility by requesting an Electronic Verification Number (EVN) through your MYCIC profile.
+Please note, that it can take up to two weeks for the EVN to be processed.

 Step 2.
-When EVN is received complete an application.
+When EVN is received, complete an application.

 How to surrender an OCWP if you become ineligible